 - Atelier Madoura (13 avenue Gerbino, Vallauris)

 Vallauris is also the perfect place to go shopping for a unique souvenir at a very reasonable price.
 Before becoming an art centre, Vaullauris was first known for its ceramic dishes.
-With my love for cooking, here are the two shops I felt like buying everything:
+With my love for cooking, here are the two shops where I felt like buying everything:

 - Bleu d’Argile (30 avenue Clemenceau, Vallauris)